-Considered an engineering marvel in its day, this 48-mile route traveled along the mountain ridges between Castaic Junction to the bottom of the grade at Grapevine, CA and was the first paved highway to directly link the LA Basin to the San Joaquin Valley.
+This 48-mile route that traveled along mountain ridges was the first paved highway to directly link the LA Basin to the San Joaquin Valley.

 I guess you could trace my interest in the old Ridge Route back to my youth when my father used to tell me stories about the old road that motorists had to travel in order to get from the Central Valley to Southern Calfornia.
 My step-grandmother would also talk about her first hand accounts of traveling over the mountainous route that wound its way through 697 curves, had a speed limit of 15 miles per hour and took approximately 12 hours to travel from Bakersfield to Los Angeles.
 I had been meaning to take a drive along this long abandoned road that is now listed on the National Registry of Historic Places but just never got around to it.
 A recent visit to the Ridge Route Communities Historical Society and Museum in Frazier Park, CA changed all of that.